Using draft orders in B2B

 To add products, search for the product, and then click Add.

-Click Payment due later, and then select a term in the Payment terms field.
+- From the Payment terms drop-down menu, select a payment term.
 If a company location already has payment terms set, then the payment term is automatically set according to the company location.

 Requiring orders to be placed as draft orders

 If you want to review orders before they're approved, then you can require that customers submit their orders as drafts before you accept them.
-When you select the Only allow draft orders at checkout option, customers for that company location have a Submit for approval button in the checkout process.
+When you select the Submit all orders as drafts for review option, customers for that company location have a Submit for approval button in the checkout process.

-Orders from locations with this setting appear in the Drafts page of your orders.
+Orders from locations with this setting are found in the Drafts page of your orders.
 These orders aren't complete until you click Create order or the customer submits payment after you send them an invoice.

 Steps: